JoaoHenz/JoaoHenz.github.io/index.md

 I work with a team of 3 developers working at a distance in the WorldRag and Newro servers.
 I am responsible mainly for content creation - new dungeons, cities, instances and events.
 All of this is done using python, SQL and [rAthena's script language](https://rathena.org/).
 I have also been responsible for the implementation of multiple online features for the server's website using PHP and HTML.

 ![Mysteries of Geffenia](/assets/images/rag2.png)
-The "Mysteries of Geffenia" was a series of dungeons connected to a bigger story driven event called "War Against Urheimur
+The "Mysteries of Geffenia" was a series of dungeons connected to a bigger story driven event called "War Against Urheimur"

 ![King of Quests](/assets/images/rag1.png)
 The famous "King of Quests" event in the WorldRag and NewRO servers